-An application for international protection status may be examined under the Dublin Regulation by the IPO if it appears that another Member State may be responsible for the examination of the protection application.7 During the initial appointment at the IPO, an applicant's fingerprints are taken and are entered in to the Eurodac database.
-The applicant is also advised that they may obtain legal assistance from the Refugee Legal Service.
-As per the regular procedure, the applicant is issued a Temporary Residence Certificate and referred to the Reception and Integration Agency (RIA) for accommodation if they have no other means of accommodating themselves, at which point the applicant will be taken to a RIA reception centre in Dublin and later dispersed elsewhere to other Direct Provision centres in
+An application for international protection status may be examined under the Dublin Regulation by the IPO if it appears that another Member State may be responsible for the examination of the protection application.22 During the initial appointment at the IPO, an applicant's fingerprints are taken and are entered in to the Eurodac database.
+The applicant is also advised that they may obtain legal assistance from the Legal Aid Board.
+As per the regular procedure, the applicant is issued a Temporary Residence Certificate and referred to the Reception and Integration Agency for accommodation if they have no other means of accommodating themselves.
+At this point the applicant will be taken to an International Protection Accommodation Services (IPAS) reception centre in Dublin and later dispersed elsewhere to another Direct Provision centre.
+If the applicant's details are flagged on the Eurodac database, they may be called for a personal interview to assess the applicability of a transfer to another responsible Member State.23